Last Updated: 2015-01-29

 Cocaine is a drug of abuse that is usually either insufflated (snorted), injected, or smoked in its freebase form (crack).
 Cocaine is a type IA antidysrhythmic, local anesthetic, and sympathomimetic.
 Episodic cocaine use leads to short-lived states of autonomic arousal.
 Chronic use can lead to scarring of heart tissue and myocardial hypertrophy, with increased myocardial calcium content resulting in an increased risk for lethal arrhythmias and sudden death.
 Cocaine use causes a hyperadrenergic state associated with abnormal mentation.
 The symptoms of any hyperadrenergic state include nausea, jitteriness, trouble concentrating, anxiety, paranoia, and euphoria.

-Refers to adverse events that occur in the setting of cocaine use.
+Refers to adverse events that occur within minutes or hours of excessive cocaine use.
 These events, which can occur in combination or isolation, include hyperthermia, rhabdomyolysis, dysrhythmia, ischemia, intracranial hemorrhage, agitation, psychosis, and seizures.
-Events occur within minutes or hours of excessive cocaine use.

-Amphetamine abuse involves use of a class of noncatechol sympathomimetic amines, including amphetamines, methamphetamines, and methylenedioxymethamphetamine (MDMA, ecstasy).
-These are taken by oral and IV routes, by nasal insufflation (snorting), and by inhalation (smoking), resulting in either acute or chronic toxicity.
+Involves use of a class of noncatechol sympathomimetic amines, including amphetamines, methamphetamines, and methylenedioxymethamphetamine (MDMA, ecstasy).
+These are taken by oral and intravenous routes, by nasal insufflation (snorting), and by inhalation (smoking), resulting in either acute or chronic toxicity.
 Patients have a high probability of repeated abuse of amphetamines after documented acute or chronic abuse.

-The most abused illicit drug.
+Globally, the most widely used illicit drug.
 Acute health effects include impairment of cognitive development (in children and adolescents) and psychomotor performance.
 Chronic health effects include further cognitive impairment, dependence, exacerbation of schizophrenia, and airway and lung damage associated with smoking the drug.